Jeangu Macrooy: 2015–2019: Album releases and tours

 During a performance at the conservatory, Macrooy met music producer Perquisite and signed with his record label Unexpected Records shortly after in December 2015.
-Macrooy's debut EP Brave Enough appeared in April 2016, and his first single "Gold" was used in an advertisement for HBO.
-A year later, in April 2017, Macrooy released his first solo album, High on You.
+Macrooy's debut EP Brave Enough, produced by Perquisite, appeared in April 2016, and his first single "Gold" was used in an advertisement for HBO.
+A year later, in April 2017, Macrooy released his first solo album, High on You which was co-written and produced by Perquisite.
 The album peaked at number 69 on the Dutch Albums Chart.

 Both releases were followed by club tours in the Netherlands and performances as a supporting act at concerts abroad.
 He was the opening act for Curtis Harding and Ayo in Germany, and for Trombone Shorty in Belgium, France and Germany.
 He has also performed at some of the major music festivals of the Netherlands, including the North Sea Jazz Festival and Lowlands.
 In December 2017, Macrooy returned to Suriname for his first concert with his band in Paramaribo.
 His single "Dance with Me" was used as the theme song of the Dutch drama film Open Seas, which premiered in 2018.

-Macrooy's second album, titled Horizon was released in February 2019.
+Macrooy's second album, titled Horizon, which was also produced by Perquisite, was released in February 2019.
 In the summer of 2019, he went on his first own headliner tour to three major cities in Germany: Cologne, Hamburg and Berlin.
 He also played at the internationally renowned Reeperbahn Festival in Hamburg.

 His song "High on You" has gained great success in Suriname topping the Nationale Top 40 Suriname.